-&lt;sup>179 VfGH, Decision E 449-450/2016 and E 703-704/2016-14, 30 June 2016.
+179 VfGH, Decision E 449-450/2016 and E 703-704/2016-14, 30 June 2016.

-See e.g.; BVwG, Decision W192 2212056-1, 7 January 2019; W175 2212052-1, 8 February 2019; W240 2204175-2, 25 March 2019; W175 2217936-1, 26 April 2019; W165 2206407-1, 19 June 2019; W165 2218873-1, 29 August 2019; W165 2214983-1, 18 September 2019; W144 2224022-1, 7 Oct 2019; Decision W243 2140308-1, 27 January 2017; W144 2152033-1, 18 April 2017; W205 2144676-1, 6 June 2017; W192 2162712-1, 13 July 2017; W153 2166538-1, 22 September 2017.
+See e.g.; BVwG, Decision W192 2212056-1, 7 January 2019; W175 2212052-1, 8 February 2019; W240 2204175-2, 25 March 2019; W175 2217936-1, 26 April 2019; W165 2206407-1, 19 June 2019; W165 2218873-1, 29 August 2019; W165 2214983-1, 18 September 2019; W144 2224022-1, 7 Oct 2019; Decision

-adequate accommodation places.
-In this case, the BFA had informed the Italian authorities about the Dublin transfer at least 15 days before the scheduled transfer date via DubliNet.
+In a case concerning a Syrian couple and their three minor children - one of which was born in Austriathe BVwG considered that the transfer to Italy was admissible as the conditions in Italy have improved and adequate accommodation for families are now provided.
+The Court also underlined that the Federal Office is informed well in advance of the transfer of families and can therefore ensure the availability of adequate accommodation places.
+181 In this case, the BFA had informed the Italian authorities about the Dublin transfer at least 15 days before the scheduled transfer date via DubliNet.
 If SPRAR accommodation places would not have been available, the Italian authorities would have informed the Federal Office of Aliens and Asylum prior to the transfer.
 In addition, the Italian Ministry of Interior has issued a number of letters guaranteeing that all families with minors transferred to Italy under the Dublin III Regulation will remain together and will be accommodated in a facility adapted to their needs.
-Previous case law have also allowed for the transfer of families to Italy, including of a single mother and her baby; and of a family with four children (out of which two were minors) and their grandparents.
-The Constitutional Court also found that the situation of asylum seekers in Italy has improved and that special safeguards are no longer necessary.
+Previous case law have also allowed for the transfer of families to Italy, including of a single mother and her baby; 182 and of a family with four children (out of which two were minors) and their grandparents.
+183 The Constitutional Court also found that the situation of asylum seekers in Italy has improved and that special safeguards are no longer necessary.
+184

-Bulgaria: Transfers to Bulgaria are carried out by the BFA and generally upheld by the BVwG.
-No objections are raised for single asylum seekers or families.
+Bulgaria: Transfers to Bulgaria are carried out by the BFA and generally upheld by the BVwG.185 No objections are raised for single asylum seekers or families.
 However, higher courts have taken a different line.
-In one case, the Constitutional Court deemed a transfer unlawful on the basis of the vulnerability of an Iraqi family with young children and the deterioration of reception conditions in Bulgaria.
-The VwGH has also found that the BFA must make a thorough assessment of the conditions in Bulgaria before transferring families.
-No transfers were carried out to Bulgaria in 2020.
+In one case, the Constitutional Court deemed a transfer unlawful on the basis of the vulnerability of an Iraqi family with young children and the deterioration of reception conditions in Bulgaria.186 The VwGH has also found that the BFA must make a thorough assessment of the conditions in Bulgaria before transferring families.187 No transfers were carried out to Bulgaria in 2020.188

 Croatia: Following the CJEU ruling in A.S. / Jafari, the BVwG has rejected the cases previously suspended and the persons concerned have been returned to Croatia.
 In some cases the applications were admitted in Austria due to the expiry of the time limit for the transfer.
 In 2019, transfers to Croatia have been completed without Austria asking for individual guarantees.
-There is no information on whether Dublin transfers have been carried out to Croatia in 2020.
+There is no information on whether Dublin transfers have been carried out to Croatia in 2020.189